 Furthermore, the association between obesity and pain has been studied within LASA.
 Obesity was shown to be associated with both the prevalence and the 6-year incidence of pain (Heim et al., 2008).

 - Adamson J, Ebrahim S, Dieppe P, Hunt K. Prevalence and risk factors for joint pain among men and women in the West of Scotland Twenty-07 study.
 Ann Rheum Dis.
 Apr 2006;65(4):520-524.

 - Beekman ATF, Kriegsman DMW, Deeg DJH, Van Tilburg W (1995).
-The association of physical health and depression in the older population: age and sex differences.
+The association of physical health and depressive symptoms in the older population: Age and sex differences.
 Soc Psychiatry Psychiatr Epidemiol 30, 32-38.

 - Dawson J, Linsell L, Zondervan K, et al. Epidemiology of hip and knee pain and its impact on overall health status in older adults.
 Rheumatology (Oxford).
 Apr 2004;43(4):497-504.